-KS1 KS2 Design • Design purposeful, functional, appealing products for themselves and other users based on design criteria. • Generate, develop, model and communicate their ideas through talking, drawing, templates, mock ups and, where appropriate, information and communication technology Make • Select from and use a range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing] • Select from and use a vide range of materials and components, including construction materials, according to their characteristics Evaluate • Explore and evaluate a range of existing products • Evaluate their ideas and products against design criteria.
-Technical Knowledge • Build structures, exploring how they can be made stronger, stiffer and more stable • Explore and use mechanisms [for example, levers, sliders, wheels and axles], in their products. • Use the basic principles of a healthy and varied diet to prepare dishes • Understand where food comes from.
-Design • Use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups.
-Generate, develop, model and communicate their ideas through discussion, annotated sketches, cross-sectional and exploded diagrams, prototypes, pattern pieces and computer-aided design Make • Select from and use a wider range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing], accurately • Select from and use a wider range of materials and components, including textiles according to their functional properties and aesthetic qualities.
-Evaluate • Investigate and analyse a range of existing products • Evaluate their ideas and products against their own design criteria and consider the views of others to improve their work • Understand how key events and individuals in design and technology have helped shape the world • Understand and use electrical systems in their products [for example, series circuits incorporating switches, bulbs, buzzers and motors] • Understand and use mechanical systems in their products [for example, gears, pulleys, cams, levers and linkages] • Apply their understanding of how to strengthen, stiffen and reinforce more complex structures • Cooking and Nutrition • Understand and apply the principles of a healthy and varied diet • Prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques
+KS1 KS2 Design • Design purposeful, functional, appealing products for themselves and other users based on design criteria • Generate, develop, model and communicate their ideas through talking, drawing, templates, mork ups and, where appropriate, information and communication technology Make • Select from and use a range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing] • Select from and use a vide range of materials and components, including construction materials, according to their characteristics Evaluate • Explore and evaluate a range of existing products • Evaluate their ideas and products against design criteria • Evaluate their ideas and products against design, criteria • Evaluate use mechanisms [for example, levers, sliders, wheels and axles], in their products. • Explore and use mechanisms [for example, levers, sliders, wheels and axles], in their products. • Use the basic principles of a healthy and varied diet to prepare dishes • Understand where food comes from.
+Design Use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups.
+Generate, develop, motel and communicate their ideas through discussion, annotated sketches, cross-sectional and exploded diagrams, prototypes, pattern pieces and computer-aided design Make Select from and use a wider range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing], accurately Select from and use a wider range of materials and components, including textiles according to their functional properties and aesthetic qualities.
+Evaluate Investigate and analyse a range of existing products.
+Evaluate their ideas and products against their own design criteria and consider the views of others to improve their work.
+Understand how key events and individuals in design and technology have helped shape the world.
+Technical Knowledge Understand and use electrical systems in their products [for example, series circuits incorporating switches, hulbs, buzzers and motors] Apply their understanding of computing to program, monitor and control their products.
+Understand and use mechanical systems in their products [for example, gears, pulleys, cams, levers and linkages] Apply their understanding of how to strengthen, stiffen and reinforce more complex structures Cooking and Nutrition Understand and apply the principles of a healthy and varied diet.
+Prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques.